 To supplement its own internal capabilities, Tritax monitors climate change-related issues through executive briefings from third-party specialists, including policy experts, and through membership and participation in industry working groups.
-These include the Logistics Real Estate Sustainability Group, of which we are a founding member, the Better Buildings Partnership, and the UK Green Building Council.
-This year, the ESG team also engaged with several real estate valuation firms and agents to better understand how climate-related performance metrics, among other sustainability factors, have recently impacted real estate asset valuations and transaction volumes.
+These include the Logistics Real Estate Sustainability Group, of which we are a founding member, the British Property Federation, the Better Buildings Partnership, and the UK Green Building Council.